Terms of Service

 Personal Data – Obligations, Consents and Notices

-Customer Consent Responsibilities: Customer bears comprehensive responsibility for providing necessary privacy notices and obtaining legally valid consents from:
+Customer Consent Responsibilities: Customer bears comprehensive responsibility for providing necessary privacy notices and obtaining legally valid consents from internal stakeholders and third-party data subjects.

-Sensitive Data Restrictions: Unless otherwise agreed, Customer and Users are prohibited from uploading sensitive Personal Data to the SaaS Platform, including:
+Sensitive Data Restrictions: Unless otherwise agreed, Customer and Users are prohibited from uploading sensitive Personal Data to the SaaS Platform, including biometric data, protected health information, government identification numbers, passport numbers, or social security numbers.

 Data Processing TOS

 When parties enter into a Data Protection Agreement (DPA), it becomes incorporated by reference into the main TOS.
-Importantly, the limitations and exclusions of liability established in the primary TOS apply equally to the DPA, ensuring consistent legal protections across all data processing activities.
+The limitations and exclusions of liability established in the primary TOS apply equally to the DPA, ensuring consistent legal protections across all data processing activities.

 Data Security